awsdocs/amazon-emr-management-guide/doc_source/emr-kerberos-cluster-kdc.md

-# Tutorial: Configure a Cluster\-Dedicated KDC<a name="emr-kerberos-cluster-kdc"></a>
+# Tutorial: Configure a cluster\-dedicated KDC<a name="emr-kerberos-cluster-kdc"></a>

 This topic guides you through creating a cluster with a cluster\-dedicated *key distribution center \(KDC\)*, manually adding Linux user accounts to all cluster nodes, adding Kerberos principals to the KDC on the master node, and ensuring that client computers have a Kerberos client installed\.

-For more information on Amazon EMR support for Kerberos and KDC, as well as links to MIT Kerberos Documentation, see [Use Kerberos Authentication](emr-kerberos.md)\.
+For more information on Amazon EMR support for Kerberos and KDC, as well as links to MIT Kerberos Documentation, see [Use Kerberos authentication](emr-kerberos.md)\.

-## Step 1: Create the Kerberized Cluster<a name="emr-kerberos-clusterdedicated-cluster"></a>
+## Step 1: Create the Kerberized cluster<a name="emr-kerberos-clusterdedicated-cluster"></a>

 1. Create a security configuration that enables Kerberos\.
 The following example demonstrates a `create-security-configuration` command using the AWS CLI that specifies the security configuration as an inline JSON structure\.
 You can also reference a file saved locally\.